 - Ziggy does this in Xenosaga initially planning to infiltrate MOMO out using a stealth device but it breaks.
 The game uses line of sight for all enemies so it doesn't really matter if you sneak past the guards or beat everybody up.

-- 2 manages a mission like this that is completely pointless - you're told to stay below a certain altitude to make a sneak-attack on an enemy base, but you can go above that altitude at the very start of the mission, and the only difference made is when the music switches from downbeat to action mode.
-The reward for doing it the stealthy way however, are two grounded bomber planes that failed to take off due to your stealthy approach, which, if destroyed, unlocks an optional mission right afterwards.
+- 2 goes for Optional Stealth in the mission "Dead End" - you're told to stay below a certain altitude to make a sneak-attack on an enemy base, but you can go above that altitude at the very start of the mission, and the only real difference made is when the music switches from downbeat to action mode.
+The reward for doing it the stealthy way is that you, naturally, take the enemy base completely by surprise and have an easy shot at almost all the enemies as they're taking off - including a pair of cargo planes which, if destroyed, unlock access to an alternate mission.

 - Ace Combat: Assault Horizon has a stealth mission on the first half of a Bomber mission when you play Janice Rehl.
 Not only the radars are placed in very awkward positioning, it is mandatory for you to do so even when you select the already stealthy B-2 bomber.

-- Star Wars Rogue Leader: Rogue Squadron II has the "Imperial Academy Heist" stage, or, rather, the first 1/3 of it.
+- Star Wars Rogue Squadron II: Rogue Leader has the "Imperial Academy Heist" stage, or, rather, the first third of it.
 You have to sneak into an Imperial base by flying low through a canyon.
 The catch is, you also have to disable a bunch of sensors with your ion cannonsnote ; flying too high or flying too close to an active sensor results in a Game Over.
 Destroying the sensors also results in mission failure.

 - The first Rogue Squadron had the same canyon at the beginning of the Imperial Construction Yards mission.
 Only this time, you could destroy the sensors.